cjbarker/cjbarker.com/content/blog/mirai.md

 The attack methods deployed leveraged hundreds of thousands Internet of Things (IoT) devices that flooded the target, Krebs’ website, with various forms of network requests.
 The IoT devices’ requests exhausted connections to the target website preventing server resources from being able to handle any requests of malicious or benign intent.

 The Mirai command ‘n control server (CNC) acquires bots via telnet, which is found enabled and exposed as a vulnerability in copious IoT devices running various forms of embedded Linux.
 Combined with a default hardware manufacturer login account, Mirai can quickly gain shell access on the device (bot).
-The Mirai CNC server is fed various commands through an admin interface for executing a Denial of Service (DoS) attack on the the comprised device’s outbound network.
+The Mirai CNC server is fed various commands through an admin interface for executing a Denial of Service (DoS) attack on the comprised device’s outbound network.

 Additionally, the CNC harvests device IP addresses and meta-data acquired via bot scanning and discovery of a given devices.
 Once compromised the device will “phone home” to the CNC.
 Meanwhile the device continues to appear to operate normally while it is leveraged by the CNC server within a massive botnet composed of hundreds of thousands of IoT devices.